 If students don't answer enough problems correctly, they can re-watch the tutorial if necessary and then tackle a different problem set.
 The program has a huge database and will present one or more additional sets of problems that are different from the original set.
 So students can practice a concept as much as they need.
 Weekly review sets help students maintain skills with previously-taught material.

 CTC has added a Question Bank Wizard for grades 5, 6, 7 and 8.
-(The QBW should be ready for the lower grades before the end of 2019.)
+(The QBW should be ready for Algebra 1 and the lower grades before the end of 2020.)
 The QBW lets you create either online interactive sets of questions or printable worksheets that you can tailor to specific topics.
 You can select a level of difficulty for the questions, and you can set the QBW to produce a particular number of questions or to run for a specified length of time (for interactive online sets).
 If you are creating a printable worksheet, you can click a button to have the program add space for working out problems.
 The QBW allows you to add as much targeted practice or review as you want.

 CTC Math doesn't waste a lot of time with pointless animations and “praise.”
 For each topic area, the program shows a reward ribbon symbol that varies by level of accomplishment: bronze, silver, gold, and platinum.
 The program also provides certificates of accomplishment for each section that parents can print out if they wish.
 Parents can access detailed reports showing topics studied, time spent, and quiz and test scores.
 Reports and certificates can also be automatically emailed to the parent or teacher as well.